Tour operator offers free holiday places for grandparents

 The move by easyJet Holidays followed its research which showed half of families have never holidayed abroad with grandparents.

-The offer will allow seniors to travel free of charge on family bookings to several European destinations, including Spain, Greece and Italy.
+The offer will allow older relatives to travel free of charge on family bookings to several European destinations, including Spain, Greece and Italy.

 In easyJet’s survey of 2,000 British adults, just over half said they regret not spending more time with grandparents and were hoping to take them on upcoming holidays.